tmforum-oda/oda-canvas/compliance-test-kit/BDD-and-TDD/README.md

   KEYCLOAK_REALM=myrealm
   ```

-- set or export `CUCUMBER_PUBLISH_TOKEN` only when you want to run 'npm start' command for all tests
+- set or export `CUCUMBER_PUBLISH_TOKEN` only applicable for master branch, when you want to run 'npm start' command for all tests

   ```
   CUCUMBER_PUBLISH_TOKEN=9afda79b-9ea0-44ff-8359-7f381ade4bb6